Gen Con: Indianapolis

 The convention moved to Indianapolis in 2003.
 Peter Adkison attributed the move to the lack of hotel space, the convention center layout, and frequently broken escalators in Milwaukee's convention center.

 In Indianapolis, the convention, now called Gen Con Indy, continued to draw between 20,000 and 30,000 visitors each year, at the Indiana Convention Center.
 Wizards of the Coast helped celebrate the 30th anniversary of the Dungeons & Dragons game at Gen Con Indy 2004.
 In 2005 Gen Con Indy generated the most direct visitor spending of any annual convention in Indianapolis.

 Adkison also restarted the convention in California, this time named Gen Con SoCal.
 Smaller than its mid-western counterpart, it drew approximately 6,300 attendees in 2005, making it the third-largest consumer hobby game convention in North America.
 It was held in the Anaheim Convention Center.

 In spite of Adkison saying that he did not want Gen Con to become a "mini-E3" in 2003, when E3 downsized in mid-2006, Gen Con LLC announced it would provide more show space for video game businesses.
 Gen Con described their intention to "pick up where E3 [left] off".

-Also in 2006, Gen Con LLC ran the official Star Wars convention, called Star Wars Celebration, which was held in the banner years of the franchise.
+Also in 2006, Gen Con LLC ran the official Star Wars convention, called Star Wars Celebration.

 The Indiana Convention Center completed a major expansion in 2011, in large part, to accommodate increased attendance to Gen Con, at a cost of over $275 million.